-From the center of Oakley, ID, drive ½ mile west on the main street to reach a signed L/S turn for “Oakley Reservoir”.
+From the center of Oakley, ID, drive ½ mile west on the main street to reach a signed left/south turn for “Oakley Reservoir”.
 This is the beginning of Goose Creek Road, a major north-south gravel road (though it is initially paved in Oakley) running down the east side of the South Hills, east of Oakley Reservoir and Goose Creek.
 Goose Creek flows north into Oakley Reservoir.

 Coal Banks Creek Road is narrow but isn’t too rough for the first 1.5 miles, where you reach an unsigned junction.
-Go R here to stay on Coal Banks Creek Road.
-The road gets more rutted and rockier now and has a few moderately steep sections, but it is passable for a 4WD vehicle with decent ground clearance.
+Go right here to stay on Coal Banks Creek Road.
+The road gets more rutted and rockier now and has a few moderately steep sections but it is passable for a 4WD vehicle with decent ground clearance.
 At 3.7 miles, there is a small pullout area on the left side of the road with a dispersed primitive campsite.
 Park here (5,600 feet).
 If road conditions permit, you may be able to continue driving all the way up to Daves Pass.

-From the parking “pullout”, hike up FSR-681 to the base of the Northeast Face of Peak 6450.
+From the parking “pullout”, hike up FSR-681 to the base of the northeast face of Peak 6450.
 The road has some major twists and turns.
 Ignore any and all side roads, of which there are a few.
-Leave FSR-681 as you approach the obvious Northeast Face of Peak 6450.
+Leave FSR-681 as you approach the obvious northeast face of Peak 6450.
 This departure point should be somewhere in the 5,680-foot to 5,720-foot area.
 The off-trail climb begins here.

 Northwest Face, Class 2

-What is the true elevation of Peak 6450?
+What is the True Elevation of Peak 6450?